 Because the conversion of non-Roth money to a Roth account within your plan is a complex decision, all transactions are conducted through our highly trained telephone representatives.
-If you wish to request a transaction or simply speak with a representative about your options, please call your plan's toll-free number to speak with a Fidelity representative.
+If you wish to request a transaction or simply speak with a representative about your options, please call your plan's toll-free number.
 The representative will review your account with you and provide you with available options for completing a Roth in-plan conversion.
-You must call Fidelity to request a Roth in-plan conversion each time to you want to convert eligible contributions.
+You must call Fidelity to request a Roth in-plan conversion each time you want to convert eligible contributions.